bennyhuo/KotlinBlogTranslation/original/First glimpse of Kotlin 1.1 Coroutines, Type aliases and more.md

 While Kotlin 1.0.X releases keep delivering incremental updates and tooling features, we are working on the new language features in Kotlin 1.1.
 Today we are presenting the first preview version of 1.1, it’s far from Beta, but the brave and curious ones can play with new  exciting things (and hopefully give us their invaluable feedback).
 ## Compatibility

-This is not a stable version of Kotlin, and <strong>no compatibility guarantees</strong> are given here: in the future previews of 1.1, syntax, APIs, command-line switches and anything else may be changed.
+This is not a stable version of Kotlin, and **no compatibility guarantees** are given here: in the future previews of 1.1, syntax, APIs, command-line switches and anything else may be changed.
 If you need a stable version of Kotlin, please stay on 1.0.X until further notice.
 ## Feedback

 The upside of this temporary lack of guarantees is that we can make immediate use of all the feedback you provide us!
 The best way to tell us what you think is through [KEEP](https://github.com/Kotlin/KEEP) : please leave your comments on the issues associated with proposals mentioned below.
 The implementations in Kotlin 1.1 M01 are prototypes of the functionality described in the KEEPs.